 You can ballast your agricultural tyres almost at no cost by adding from a few hundred to a thousand litres more to your front or rear tyres, depending on the tyre model.

-WATER QUANTITY AT 75% OF THE TYRE VOLUME
+75% OF THE TYRE VOLUME

 With water ballasting, it’s impossible to go wrong in terms of the load that your tractor can carry, which is always in proportion to your tyres and well distributed at the front and at the rear.
 There is no risk of overloading or, worse still, mechanical breakdown, because the volume of water is proportional and limited.